reversinglabs/rl-scanner/README.md

 ## What is rl-secure?

-`rl-secure` is a CLI tool that's part of the secure.software platform - a new ReversingLabs solution for software supply chain security.
+`rl-secure` is a CLI tool that's part of the Spectra Assure platform - a new ReversingLabs solution for software supply chain security.

 With `rl-secure`, you can: